A Multi-Agent Conversational Bandit Approach to Online Evaluation and Selection of User-Aligned LLM Responses: Performance Analysis

 For sufficiently rich key term sets, based on Condition \ref{cond:key-term-richness}, we provide the following theorems.

-\begin{restatable}[Regret Bounds]{theorem}{restateregret} For the cumulative regret defined in Eq. \ref{eq:regret}, we have the following upper bound and lower bound: \begin{enumerate} \item \textbf{Upper Bound:} With probability at least \(1-\delta\), the regret is bounded above by \(\mathcal{O}(\sqrt{dMT\log \frac{AM\log T}{\delta}})\). \item \textbf{Lower Bound:} For any policy that selects at most one key term per round, there exists an instance where the policy incurs an expected regret of at least \(\Omega(\sqrt{dMT})\). \end{enumerate} \end{restatable}
+\begin{restatable}[Regret Bounds]{theorem}{restateregret} We have the following upper and lower regret bounds: \begin{enumerate}[leftmargin=*] \item \textbf{Upper Bound:} With probability at least \(1-\delta\), the regret is bounded by \(\mathcal{O}(\sqrt{dMT\log \frac{AM\log T}{\delta}})\). \item \textbf{Lower Bound:} For any policy that selects at most one key term per round, there exists an instance where the policy incurs an expected regret of at least \(\Omega(\sqrt{dMT})\). \end{enumerate} \end{restatable}

-\begin{remark} The regret bounds established in Theorem~\ref{thm:regret} reveal important insights into the performance of our approach: \begin{itemize} \item When \(M=1\), the problem simplifies to single-agent conversational bandits, reducing the regret to \(\mathcal{\widetilde{O}}(\sqrt{dT})\).
-This reduction outperforms previous regret upper bound results of \(\mathcal{\widetilde{O}}(d\sqrt{T})\) from studies such as~\cite{Wang-2023-Efficient,Zhang-Conversational-WWW20}, by leveraging phase elimination on finite arm sets.
-This improvement is particularly significant in high-dimensional LLM response feature vectors. \item For multi-agent systems, our upper bound result aligns with the nearly optimal results described in \cite{huang-2021-federated,li2024fedconpe}, while eliminating the reliance on computationally intensive \emph{G-optimal design}, thereby speeding up the online process. \item Collectively, the regret upper and lower bound indicate that \cadi is minimax optimal up to a logarithmic factor \cite{lattimore-2020-bandit-algorithms}, aligning closely with the theoretical regret bounds in multi-agent conversational bandits scenarios. \end{itemize} \end{remark}
+\begin{remark} Theorem~\ref{thm:regret} highlights key performance insights for our approach: 1) For \(M=1\), the problem reduces to single-agent conversational bandits, with regret \(\mathcal{\widetilde{O}}(\sqrt{dT})\), outperforming prior bounds of \(\mathcal{\widetilde{O}}(d\sqrt{T})\) \cite{Wang-2023-Efficient,Zhang-Conversational-WWW20} by using phase elimination on finite arm sets, especially for high-dimensional LLM feature vectors.
+2) In multi-agent settings, our upper bound matches the results of \cite{huang-2021-federated,li2024fedconpe} while avoiding computationally expensive \emph{G-optimal design}, accelerating the online process.
+Moreover, unlike \cite{wang-2020-distributed-bandit} which assumes all local agents share the same arm set, agents here have heterogeneous arm sets.
+3) Collectively, the regret upper and lower bounds indicate \maco is minimax optimal up to a logarithmic factor, showing its tightness. \end{remark}